Anarcho-capitalism: Fraud and breach of contract

-The problem is in most people’s minds “fraud” basically means misrepresenting the truth—i.e., lying.
+The problem is that, in most people's minds, "fraud" basically means misrepresenting the truth – i.e., lying.
 But clearly merely lying is not a rights violation.
-I think imprecise use of “fraud” permits it to be used to arrive at unlibertarian conclusions.
+I think imprecise use of "fraud" permits it to be used to arrive at unlibertarian conclusions.
 It is imperative to understand it properly and to integrate it into libertarian theory in a way that is compatible with our notions of property and rights and aggression.